[Improved] How to Actually Improve Performance in Your Games

 • Lighting

 If your game does not need the ShadowMap or Future technologies, by all means, don’t use them.
 Something as simple as using the Voxel lighting can make your game’s performance do a 180 in terms of lag!
-Rendering fewer shadows may also give your game small performance boosts; you can disable the .CastShadow property on BaseParts that you don’t want to cast shadows for that small boost (It adds up).
+Rendering fewer shadows may also give your game small performance boosts (this may not produce noticeable gains and is not intended to be a performance-enhancing feature by Roblox); you can disable the .CastShadow property on BaseParts that you don’t want to cast shadows for that (potentially) small boost.
 [Lighting]

 • Collision & Render Fidelity